 If you miss a mortgage payment, this may affect your credit rating and you may end up paying more in the long term.
 If you do call us, we promise to be sympathetic and non-judgmental.
 We’ll focus on providing helpful information and go through all the potential solutions for managing your debt.

 We will help you to take action to give you the best chance of resolving your debt as soon as possible.
 Our staff have lots of experience helping customers get their finances back on track.

 If you’d like more detail about the MARP process then see here.

-Warning: If you do not meet the repayments on your credit agreement, your account will go into arrears.
-This may affect your credit rating which may limit your ability to access credit, a hire- purchase agreement, a consumer-hire agreement or a BNPL agreement in the future.
+Warning: If you do not meet the repayments on your loan, your account will go into arrears.
+This may affect your credit rating, which may limit your ability to access credit, a hire- purchase agreement, a consumer-hire agreement or a BNPL agreement in the future.

 Warning for Mortgages: Your home is at risk if you do not keep up payments on a mortgage or any other loan secured on it.

 NOTICE: Under the Credit Reporting Act 2013 lenders are required to provide personal and credit information for credit applications and credit agreements of €500 and above to the Central Credit Register.
 This information will be held on the Central Credit Register and may be used by other lenders when making decisions on your credit applications and credit agreements.